TooKennySupreme/centminmod-mariadb-ibddata1-deletion-rebuild/readme.md

 # Discard table spaces and import in 5 step stages

-Note this guide is for Centmin Mod LEMP stacks which have command shortcut for mysql stop, start and restarts for MariaDB MySQL server
+Note this guide is for Centmin Mod LEMP stacks which have command shortcut for mysql stop, start and restarts for MariaDB MySQL server and defaults to `innodb_file_per_table = 1` out of the box.

 * mysqlstop = service mariadb stop
 * mysqlstart = service mariadb start